gitlabform/gitlabform/.github/ISSUE_TEMPLATE/bug_report.md

 F.e. `13.12.4-ee`

+**GitLabForm configuration**

+The relevant part of your gitlabform config (optionally anonymized).
+If applicable, share both the before and after config.

 **Would you be open to contributing a fix?**

 - [ ] Yes
 - [ ] No
 - [ ] Maybe